FREQUENTLY ASKED QUESTIONS

 Q: Is there an age limit for spectators?

-A: Nope, children of all ages are welcome to attend but must be supervised by an adult at all times.
+A: No, children of all ages are welcome to attend but must be supervised by an adult at all times.
+A $15 spectator fee applies to everyone over the age of two.

 Q: Will there be food at the event?